 OPIM101 – Introduction to Operations and Information Management (not currently teaching this course.
-Last offering in 2015) (Syllabus)
+Last offering in 2015.
+Current version is different.)
+(Syllabus)

 This is the required course in Operations and Information Management (OPIM) for Wharton undergraduates.
 I teach the “off-season” Fall edition while another teaching team covers the regular Spring edition.
 The course is an introduction to the various disciplines that comprise OPIM and specifically covers:

 Along the way you will get experience building models and doing analysis in Excel (including the Solver and Treeplan add-ins) as well as the Goldsim simulation package.

 The course is generally viewed as moderately difficult and medium workload.
 No background is assumed.

 OPIM105 – Data Analysis in VBA and SQL (current offering Fall, 2017) (Course Outline)